Introduction

 SUT has a nice way of distilling his teachings in the opening talk he gives on retreats — here is one such talk, along with a written transcript.

 As another quick to-the-core-of-it summary, I would suggest listening to this daylong retreat w/ guided meditations by Andrea Fella (or even just the opening talk).
-If you’re feeling more invested, you would learn a ton by listening to the talks and meditations she did on this two-week retreat.
+Alternatively, her 57-page SUT-style instruction manual is my 2nd favorite piece of writing intro’ing this practice (after Relax & Be Aware!).

 (3) Put it into Practice